 Our teachers are able to adapt learning programmes to enable all students to experience challenge and success.
-We are aware, however, that learning can be overwhelming for some students, some of the time.
 Flexibility of class structures allows for small groups to work on building strategies to improve literacy and numeracy skills, as needed.
 Our Head of Personalised Learning oversees the allocation of teacher aide support to students who may need additional in-class assistance.
 Where parents have specific concerns about their daughter's additional learning needs, we recommend a discussion with our Head of Personalised Learning to explore options.
-For those seeking one-on-one tuition, we partner with an external provider for add-on inschool learning support.
+For those seeking one-on-one tuition, we partner with an external provider for add-on in-school learning support.